labex-labs/labex-cheatsheets/docs/cheatsheets/en/java.md

   <BaseQuizOption value="D">Strings are automatically deleted</BaseQuizOption>

   <BaseQuizAnswer>
     Immutability means that once a String object is created, its value cannot be modified.
-Operations like `toUpperCase()` return a new String object rather than modifying the original.
+Operations like <code>toUpperCase()</code> return a new String object rather than modifying the original.
   </BaseQuizAnswer>
 </BaseQuiz>